nspcc-dev/neofs-node/cmd/neofs-adm/docs/deploy.md

 ```

 Put the list of public keys into `ProtocolConfiguration.StandbyCommittee`
 section.
-Specify wallet path and password in `ApplicationConfiguration.P2PNotary`
+Specify the wallet path and the password in `ApplicationConfiguration.P2PNotary`
 and `ApplicationConfiguration.UnlockWallet` sections.

 ```yaml